TheAssassin/type3-runtime/README.md

 - Clarity on licensing: Properly licensed runtime which can be safely used by third party projects making sure all libraries in our dependency tree are used in compliance with their licenses
+- Use a permissive license that does not require any form of binary attribution (e.g., the zlib/libpng license)
 - Minimum size: Like the type 2 runtime, the new type should also use < 1 MiB of size, ideally way less
 - Ensure strict compliance to the ELF standard: The magic bytes need to be